Five Steps to Accomplishing Goals on the Farm

 L = Low Priority

 Then further prioritize the list by ordering them from most urgent to least urgent.
-Then I make a list of all the urgent items in order.
+Then I make a list of all the urgent items in order of priority.
 Under each project, I list the first three steps to completing the task.

 Many times farmers get stuck in the daily grind of chores and do not get around to doing the important tasks that will accomplish your long term goals.
 Breaking down the long term goals into steps makes the goal less overwhelming and attainable.